johnnyji/smoree/README.md

-## skillup
+## Smoree

-skillup provides amazing landing pages and email notifications to people hosting workshops.
+Smoree provides amazing landing pages and email notifications to people hosting workshops.
 This is my final project for Lighthouse Labs and I will have 2 weeks time to build this MVP out from start to finish on my own!

 ### The Dev Process